KennyDevT/Cowboy-Web/index.md

 ### OASIS Studios

 ### Info
-This is the website for the TGWK (The Gladiator Will Kill)
+This is the website for the TGWK Project (The Gladiator Will Kill)